Korean Air Lines Flight 007: In popular culture

+Books

+First published in 2009, The Zero Option by David Rollins was released, referencing heavily the KAL 007 incident, with the accident being a major plot device during the novel.

+Films

 In 1989, HBO released the film Tailspin: Behind the Korean Airliner Tragedy, with Michael Moriarty, Michael Murphy, Chris Sarandon, and Harris Yulin, about the case of Korean Air Lines flight 007.

 The disaster was referenced several times in the 1991 thriller film A Kiss Before Dying.